 - SIP Trace: Visual representation of SIP communications, see details below under SIP Traces.

-- Simulate: See details below under Simulating Calls.
+- Simulate: See details above for Simulating Calls.

 - Refresh: For Live calls, use the

 Refreshbutton to reload the logs to show the most recent changes.
 This is necessary as some of the data must be processed through CDR before it will be displayed.

 See Call-ID for further information and troubleshooting.

 SIP Tracing is a diagnostic tool for phone systems using SIP (Session Initiation Protocol) for interactions across trunks and between endpoints.
 Traces give detailed information about calls and call attempts when debugging and troubleshooting.
 Since SIP protocol is used for call setup, maintenance, and tear-down, this tool is typically only used for call connection issues.
 Call quality issues are usually identified using other methods.

 The ConnexCS system supports always-on SIP Trace capture.
 We keep a record of every packet sent and received by your server over the last seven (7) days.

 To view the SIP Trace of a call:

 - Click a Call ID to view its SIP traces.

 Toggle between Relative Time and Absolute Time for specific time of day